rajabi2001/V2V/Readme.md

 # An ongoing project

-## Working on a project about video-to-video translation Improving the temporal and spatial consistency in video-to-video translation
+## Working on a project about video-to-video translation while improving the temporal and spatial consistency by optical flow and video semantic segmentation

 original_video_day: